LawMOB/Hynis/README.md

 * Microsoft account and demo mode support for logging into Minecraft.
 * ...and much more!

-This repository contains the code for our iOS and iPadOS fork of [PojavLauncher iOS](https://github.com/PojavLauncherTeam/PojavLauncher_iOS) now is [Amethyst](https://github.com/AngelAuraMC/Amethyst-iOS).
-It named Pojav Patch - patch for everyone who don't have Premium Account can be played PojavLauncher on iOS without Premium Account.

-But it's not because it can play with an internal account that you don't need to buy a Premium Account; I still recommend that you spend money to purchase it.

-## Getting started with PojavLauncher
-The [PojavLauncher Website](https://pojavlauncherteam.github.io/INSTALL.html#ios) has extensive documentation on how to install, set up, and play!
-For those who wish to install quickly, here's the basics:

 ### Requirements
 At the minimum, you'll need one of the following devices on **iOS 14.0** and later: